 Downtown, Gastown, Chinatown are the best places to stay in Vancouver without a car due to their central location, proximity to major sights, and excellent connections to transportation.
 You can easily explore on foot and by public transport without the need of having a car.

-Where to Stay in Vancouver: 13 Best Areas to Stay in Vancouver
+Where to stay in Vancouver?
+13 Best areas to stay in Vancouver for tourists

-Vancouver’s downtown area is the very center of the city.
-This area occupies a network of streets running from False Creek in the southwest up to Vancouver Harbour in the northeast.
-Neighborhoods in Downtown are Waterfront, Coal Harbour, Yaletown, Gastown, Railtown & Chinatown, The Granville Entertainment District, English Bay, the West End, and Davie Village.
+Vancouver’s downtown area encompasses a network of streets running from False Creek up to Vancouver Harbour.
+Neighborhoods in Downtown are Waterfront, Coal Harbour, Yaletown, Gastown, Chinatown, Granville Entertainment District, English Bay, West End, and Davie Village.

 Downtown is the home of the city’s financial district, so it’s convenient if you’re visiting on business.
 Also, this area is packed with shops and the streets around Granville mall are a shopper’s dream.

 Downtown Vancouver is also home to many restaurants reflecting the city’s multicultural roots.
 So whether you want eastern delights at Thai House, Italian classics at Italian kitchen, or for that matter food from any nation you can think of, you’re sure to find it here.